frida/frida-website/_docs/javascript-api.md

 -   `add(rhs)`, `sub(rhs)`,
     `and(rhs)`, `or(rhs)`,
     `xor(rhs)`:
-    make a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a number or another NativePointer
+    makes a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a number or another NativePointer

 -   `shr(n)`, `shl(n)`:
-    make a new NativePointer with this NativePointer shifted right/left by `n` bits
+    makes a new NativePointer with this NativePointer shifted right/left by `n` bits

--   `not()`: make a new NativePointer with this NativePointer's bits inverted
+-   `not()`: makes a new NativePointer with this NativePointer's bits inverted

 -   `equals(rhs)`: returns a boolean indicating whether `rhs` is equal to this one; i.e. it has the same pointer value